surajpatil05/realtime-chat-app/README.md

 # realtime-chat-app
-Realtime chat application using NodeJs and socket.io
+Realtime chat app using socket.io and vanilla JavaScript realtime chat app using Html, Css and JavaScript